 Wood floors will fit in most spaces, but what wood you choose will change that space completely.
-Small spaces often benefit from brighter, lighter woods.
+Small spaces often benefit from brighter, lighter woods and chevron patterns.
 This also applies to rooms with very little light, as pale woods reflect more light back into the room.
 Think white oak or beech.

 The feel and theme of your home